cyrilnavessamuel/ethereumissue/README.md

 1) Deploy the contract main.sol in the directory

-2) Change the contract address in the client file
+2) Change the contract address in the client file as well as node address with websocket url

 3) Change the no of threads in the client which I set to 10000.
 Its quite high which i got by changing ulimit parameter in my linux machine.
 To replicate the scenario its better to set as 10000